 Calculate Total Items, Min Price, Max Price, Average Price for each category and display them with categories listed in alphabetical order.

-SELECT Category, COUNT(ItemID) AS `Total Items`, MIN(GetNowPrice) AS `Min Price`, MAX(GetNowPrice) AS `Max Price`, AVG(GetNowPrice) AS `Average Price`
+SELECT CategoryName, COUNT(ItemID) AS `Total Items`, MIN(GetNowPrice) AS `Min Price`, MAX(GetNowPrice) AS `Max Price`, AVG(GetNowPrice) AS `Average Price`

 FROM Items

-GROUP BY Category ORDER BY Category;
+GROUP BY CategoryName ORDER BY CategoryName;

 If Done button is clicked: ○ Return users to the Main Menu.